 There are plenty of spaces to camp out at Tettegouche, so travelers can spend as many days as they want to explore the area.

-Here, outdoor activities abound: hike up to High Falls (Minnesota’s highest waterfall), head over to any of the area’s six inland lakes, have a picnic at Nipisquit Lake, or go rock climbing at any of the state parks 100 designated wall climbing areas.
+Here, outdoor activities abound: hike up to High Falls (Minnesota’s highest waterfall, yeah, way better than Minnehaha Falls), head over to any of the area’s six inland lakes, have a picnic at Nipisquit Lake, or go rock climbing at any of the state parks 100 designated wall climbing areas.

 Tettegouche is also home to some winged beauties and many other animals, including the white-tail deer, black bear, and the occasional northern flying squirrel.